UNSCRIPTED PITCH ACCELERATOR

 Those applying must submit a complete application package which includes the following required items:

-• APPLICATION must be completed in its entirety.
+- APPLICATION must be completed in its entirety.
 Incomplete applications will not be considered.

-• SHOW TITLE AND LOGLINE (One to three sentence description that succinctly conveys the concept)
+SHOW TITLE AND LOGLINE (One to three sentence description that succinctly conveys the concept)

-• ONE-PAGE PITCH DOCUMENT
+- ONE-PAGE PITCH DOCUMENT

 This one-sheet may include the following:

-• The premise and overall description of the project
+- the premise and overall description of the project

-• Overall style and feel of the series
+- overall style and feel of the series

-• Format beats (if concept is a formatted show)
+- format beats (if concept is a formatted show)

-• Gameplay (if concept is a gameshow)
+- gameplay (if concept is a gameshow)

-• List of key characters (if concept is talent-led)
+list of key characters (if concept is talent-led)

-• TREATMENT/DECK is a more in-depth version of the one-page pitch going into more detail about the overall concept of the show (not to exceed 10 pages).
+- TREATMENT/DECK is a more in-depth version of the one-page pitch going into more detail about the overall concept of the show (not to exceed 10 pages).

-• Detailed key character descriptions (for talent-led concepts)
+- Detailed key character descriptions (for talent-led concepts)

-• Description about one’s connection, inspiration, and intention for the concept, as well as one’s access to the story
+- Description about one’s connection, inspiration, and intention for the concept, as well as one’s access to the story

-• Description of the concept’s cultural relevance (e.g., why tell this story now?) and the concept’s originality/uniqueness
+- Description of the concept’s cultural relevance (e.g., why tell this story now?) and the concept’s originality/uniqueness

-• If the project is a true crime series or premium documentary series, indicate who you have access to and who can help tell the story.
+- If the project is a true crime series or premium documentary series, indicate who you have access to and who can help tell the story.

-• Description of the creative or creative team involved in the project
+Description of the creative or creative team involved in the project.

-• RELEASE FORM must be completed, signed, and dated for submissions to be accepted.
+RELEASE FORM must be completed, signed, and dated for submissions to be accepted.
 An incomplete release form will result in disqualification.
 Digital signatures are accepted.

-• RÉSUMÉ outlining chronological paid employment history (may include entertainment and non-entertainment positions) and any entertainment-related honors/awards.
+RÉSUMÉ outlining chronological paid employment history (may include entertainment and non-entertainment positions) and any entertainment-related honors/awards.
 Positions must have been held within the past 10 years (two pages or less).
 Only list compensated positions with the exception of entertainment industry internships and full-time volunteer work at non-profits.
 If listing entertainment projects, only include projects that were produced and/or optioned.
 The applicant’s resume will provide us an understanding of their work history and insight into their individual life experiences.

-• CHARACTER REELS are REQUIRED for talent-led series, such as docu-soaps, occu-soaps, or docu-series that center around a specific family, group of friends, or business.
 Character reels are short videos about 3-5 minutes in length, featuring the proposed talent of the show and showcasing the world they live in.
-Character reels must be in .mov format to be accepted.
-Talent-led pitches without character reels will not be considered
+Skype and FaceTime reels will be accepted, and reels must be in .mov format.
+Talent-led pitches without character reels will not be considered.

 Any application that does not meet the aforementioned criteria will be disqualified.